dwyl/phoenix-content-negotiation-tutorial/README.md

 we need to _handle_ the request for JSON in our controller.

-Open the `lib/app_web/controllers/quotes_controller.ex` file and replace the `index/2` function with the following:
+Open the `lib/app_web/controllers/quotes_controller.ex` file and update the `index/2` function with the following:

 ```elixir
 def index(conn, _params) do